Xakkusu/1_project_pilates/README.md

 <img src="docs/features/hero-image-feature.html.png" alt="hero image of a pilates studio" width="90%">

 - The visually pleasing image is of a pilates studio with reformers lined up behind one another.
-- The semit-transparent cover text informs the user about the main topic of the website while being in line with the overall color scheme of the website.
+- The semi-transparent cover text informs the user about the main topic of the website while being in line with the overall color scheme of the website.
-- The image is responsive and the cover text switches to the left side on smaller screen to not be on top of the reformer.
+- The image is responsive and the cover text switches to the left side on smaller screens to not be on top of the reformer.
 This way the main message of the website is still transferred to the user

 #### Best Courses Section
 <img src="docs/features/course-section-feature.html.png" alt="a course section with short description of the course as well as one image per course" width="90%">

-- This section is subdivided into 4 parts for each corse: a short description for the user of the course as well as a fitting picture of something similar to the course so the user gets a visual represantation of the course as well
+- This section is subdivided into 4 parts for each course: a short description for the user of the course as well as a fitting picture of something similar to the course so the user gets a visual representation of the course as well
-- On larger screens when hovering over a course-image-box the box will have a dark border, a darker brownish background color and the fint-color will be white.
+- On larger screens when hovering over a course-image-box the box will have a dark border, a darker brownish background color and the font-color will be white.
 - Each course-image-box can be selected and will open a new tab to the course page to the according course that has been clicked.
-- On smaller screens the images and text are ordered under one another and is hence responsive to different devices.
+- On smaller screens the images and text are ordered under one another and are hence responsive to different devices.
 - This section shows the user the main service the studio offers, the courses.
 Through visual effects and the linked parts the user could directly transfer to the section about the courses with further information about the courses.

 #### Why Pilates Section